CGLab-GIST/NeuralJS_combiner/README.md

 1. Prepare the test scenes (you can download the test scenes [here](https://drive.google.com/file/d/1ucot5_m9c6_lQYYdd9sFCm0fE32yDZBC/view?usp=share_link)) and  please please check the default directories in `main.py`
 2. Download the pre-trained weights [here](https://drive.google.com/file/d/1YkXG-o6GducTJIGlfILtI_dOCaiKzIRr/view?usp=share_link) and unzip the downloaded checkpoints in `results` folder
 3. Please check the list of SCENES and SPPS in `main.py`
-3. Run bellow command in terminal:
+3. Run the below command in the terminal:
 ```
 python main.py -m test
 ```